Killerpop/03zcat20/README.md

 03Zcat is an excellent tool focused on compromising an external device.
 Based on msfvenom, written in bash.
 Run all available formats of the tool with ease.
 This tool is created to be used in controlled environments.
-For petetration testing laboratories.
+For penetration testing laboratories.
 We do not become sad of the bad use of it.